Goro-Majima/p11-Am-liorer-un-projet-existant/README.md

 python purbeurre/manage.py runserver

 ```
+## Improvement

+Users can update their profile by changing avatar, email adress or username.
+If forgotten, users can ask for a reset of the password, a mail will be sent to the mailbox for confirmation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.